-- (b) An application for a Court to give certain directions (set ground rules) at the ground rules hearing should also be made in writing well in advance of the day on which the witness will be questioned in evidence, and may be made at the same time as an application under 5.1(a). - (c) Discussion between counsel and the judicial officer of ground rules for the questioning of vulnerable witnesses who have particular communication needs is good practice in relevant criminal proceedings, even if no intermediary is appointed by the Court. - (d) If a Court on its own motion directs that a ground rules hearing be held, and there is no intermediary, or where there is no written assessment report for any reason, the discussion of ground rules will be based on the material available to the Court and the parties, including the depositions, and the guidance from the resources referred to in 5.2(v) and 8.
-The Court may make enquiries of the parties about matters that appear in the Ground Rules Hearing Questionnaire (see 5.2(a)(iii)). - (e) If a ground rules hearing is to be held, it must be held before the commencement of any hearing at which the witness is to give evidence under section 389C(1) of the Act.
+- (a) An application for a Court to direct that a ground rules hearing be held may be made orally or in writing24, but where possible should be made in writing well in advance25 of the day on which the witness will be questioned in evidence, particularly if the witness has complex communication needs and there are special arrangements to be made. - (b) An application for a Court to give certain directions (set ground rules) at the ground rules hearing should also be made in writing well in advance of the day on which the witness will be questioned in evidence, and may be made at the same time as an application under [5.1(a)] for a ground rules hearing to be held. - (c) Discussion between counsel26 and the judicial officer of ground rules for the questioning of vulnerable witnesses who have particular communication needs is good practice in relevant criminal proceedings, even if no intermediary is appointed by the Court. - (d) Where there is no intermediary, or where there is no written assessment report for any reason, the discussion of ground rules will be based on the material available to the Court and the parties, including the depositions, and the guidance from the resources referred to in [5.2(v)] and [8] 'Resources'.
+The Court may make enquiries of the parties about matters that appear in the Ground Rules Hearing Questionnaire27 (see [5.2(a)(iii)]). - (e) If a ground rules hearing is to be held, it must be held before the commencement of any hearing at which the witness is to give evidence under section 389C(1) of the Act.
 The Court may direct that the ground rules hearing is to be held on a day earlier than the day the witness will be questioned.
-This is to give counsel time to adapt their questions to the witness's needs and to allow for other arrangements to be put in place, including those recommended by the intermediary (if any).
+This is to give counsel28 time to adapt their questions to the witness's needs and to allow for other arrangements to be put in place, including those recommended by the intermediary (if any).
 The time for holding a ground rules hearing can be extended and more than one extension may be granted under section 389C(2) of the Act. - (f) At the end of the ground rules hearing, a clear statement of ground rules from the judicial officer, by way of direction or ruling, is needed.
 These should be recorded in writing for ease of reference during the questioning of the witness and provided to the parties and the intermediary (if any).
-Judicial officers should ensure compliance with any ground rules (see 5.6).
+Judicial officers should ensure compliance with any ground rules (see [5.6]).

-&lt;sup>17 Note no application for a ground rules hearing is required if an intermediary is appointed: a ground rules hearing must be held - section 389B(3) of the Act.
+24 No application for a ground rules hearing is required if an intermediary is appointed or the witness is a complainant relating to a sexual offence: a ground rules hearing must be held - Criminal Procedure Act 2009 s 389B(3) as amended.

-&lt;sup>18 Because of the difference in listing cases in each jurisdiction, the time for applications to be made will be different.
-Please consult the websites for the respective jurisdictions as to any Practice Directions and Forms to be used in making written applications, and time requirements.
+25 Because of the difference in listing cases in each jurisdiction, the time for applications to be made will be different.
+Please consult the websites for the respective jurisdictions as to any Practice Directions, Practice Notes and Forms to be used in making written applications, and time requirements.